-Nancy Astor was the first woman to take her seat in the House of Commons, on 28 November, 1919.
-This bronze statue is the first and only statue of a female Member of Parliament erected in a public space.
-It is a hugely significant monument – and not just for Plymouth Sutton, Nancy’s constituency for 26 years, or for today’s female MPs.
+Another contentious statue is that of Nancy Astor, the first woman to take her seat in the House of Commons, on 28 November, 1919.
+This crowdfunded bronze statue was, soon after its unveiling, defaced by an graffitist who took issue with some of the era’s politics – namely, Nancy’s short-lived flirtation with fascism.
+It was to be expected.
+This is the first and only statue of a female Member of Parliament erected in a public space.
+And it is a hugely significant monument — and not just for Plymouth Sutton, Nancy’s constituency for 26 years, or for today’s female MPs.

 Nancy Astor is of particular interest to me as the only MP determined enough to push the Plumage Bill through the House of Commons in 1921.
 Five times since 1908 this Bill had been passed in the House of Lords then shelved by the House of Commons.
 Five times MPs had dragged their feet, listened to the plumage merchants and put commercial interest in front of bird protection.
 Species the world over were being brought, slowly but surely, to extinction.

 The campaign to save the world’s birdlife from plumed fashion was fought for 30 long years.
 It was a campaign run by women: the female founders of the RSPB (Royal Society for the Protection of Birds).
 ‘But what do men care” cried RSPB supporter Virginia Woolf in a furious article about male inertia in the Commons.
 “The Plumage Bill is for all practical purposes dead.”